trustoverip/spec-up-t-website/docs/various-roles/general-guide.md

 # General Guide

 :::warning
 These are general instructions.
-This is a temporary page; parts will be moved to other pages.
+This is a temporary page; parts will be moved to other pages and assigned to the various roles.
 :::

 ## Create  `spec.json`